 One of the goals of the sign ordinance is to keep the City-owned right-of-way1 clear of signs unrelated to traffic or safety.
 Over 6,000 “bandit signs” are confiscated from the right-of-way each year.

 However, when potential buyers are searching for an open house without the assistance of a realtor, they often have difficulty finding the location of the home for sale and rely on signs posted by the seller for directions to the property.
 As a solution, the City has created a licensing program to allow open house signs to be displayed in the right-of-way of certain intersections to direct buyers to open houses.
-This program is described below and in the Open house sign permit brochure.

 The open house sign permit is issued in the form of a sticker to be placed on the sign.
 If the sign does not have a permit sticker it will be removed.
 Each permit (after the one included with the license agreement) is $5.
 Permits are good only during the calendar year issued; if you have permits left at the end of the calendar year, they cannot be used in the next.